andy-guttridge/song-mates/README.md

 - The approach to using the crispy forms HTML help class to display an image from the database model in a form was based on (https://stackoverflow.com/questions/21076248/imagefield-preview-in-crispy-forms-layout)
 - The approach to using a custom template tag to pass data to the base HTML template was adapated from (https://stackoverflow.com/questions/21062560/django-variable-in-base-html) and then refined with reference to the official Django documentation.
 - This [stack overflow question](https://stackoverflow.com/questions/53672002/how-to-call-conditional-statements-on-template-tags-with-no-arguments-django) was referenced for details on how to convert a custom template tag to a variable in Django template.
+- The technique for displaying values of a many to many field in the admin panel was adapted from [stack overflow question](https://stackoverflow.com/questions/18108521/many-to-many-in-list-display-django)

 ### Content